ltw-webdev-4/curriculum/install-more-developer-tools.md

     code: |
       which gem
     after: |
-      **You should see exactly this output: `/usr/local/opt/ruby/bin/gem` otherwise it didn’t install properly.** *It’s likely that your `$PATH` variable wasn’t set properly when Homebrew was installed—your teacher can help you fix that.*
+      **You should see exactly this output: `/usr/local/opt/ruby/bin/gem` otherwise it didn’t install properly.** *It’s likely that your `$PATH` variable wasn’t set properly—your teacher can help you fix that.*

   - title: "Install Bundler"
     before: |